BylnovNick450504/TEVNICKS/README.md

 ##Functional Requirements##

-1. The product is based on Java.
+1. Add new information in DB.
-2. GUI of the product is based on JavaFX.
+2. Edit information in DB.
-3. User's information is stored in databases.
+3. Delete information from DB.
-4. Add new information in DB.
+4. Save information about passed tests.
-5. Edit information in DB.
+5. Create tests according to different criteria: by random by time by count by recent added by mistakes
-6. Delete information from DB.
+6. View last ten passed tests.
-7. Save information about passed tests.
+7. Two categories of users: authorized user, administrator.
-8. Create tests according to different criteria: by random by time by count by recent added by mistakes
+8. Administrator has ability to check out users, delete users.
-9. View last ten passed tests.
+9. Administrator has ability to delete users.
-10. Two categories of users: authorized user, administrator.
+10. All buttons should be signed.
-11. Administrator has oppurtunity to check out users, delete users.
+11. Password and login of user should be encrypted.
 ##Non-Functional Requirements##

 The product should have:

 1. Comfortable user interface
-2. Beautiful design
+2. The product should be reliable.
-3. Full set of feature
+3. The product should run equal on Windows and Linux.